Camp of July 4, 1806

 Pass cursor over image to view details.

 The party proceeded eight miles along the north bank to a "handsom bottom on the river where there was an abundance of excelence grass for our horses."
-Remarkably, for a change there were no mosquitoes.
+Remarkably, and for a change, there were no mosquitoes.

 En route that afternoon Lewis added the skins of two squirrels to his collection.
 One was "of the speceis common to the Rocky Mountains," which was Richardson's ground squirrel.
 The identity of the other is not known.

 If Lewis and his companions paid any special notice to the patriotic holiday, neither the captain nor Sergeant Gass mentioned it in their journals.